Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-The misinformed clues are related to the concept of stories and diverse experiences, which could apply to a book, a movie, or a song, creating effective ambiguity without being overly vague.
-They don't give away the answer.
+These clues completely miss the mark for misinformed.
+Neither clue has any relevant connection to the correct answer 'book'.
+The first clue describes a digital communication method (e.g., text, email), which is entirely unrelated.
+The second clue directly describes 'film' (an incorrect choice) rather than creating ambiguity around 'book'.
+This fails to create productive confusion related to the correct answer.

 ✅ Strengths:
 - Attempt to create ambiguity